DeNepo/precourse/README.md

 ---

 Welcome to Hack Your Future Belgium.
-There is a lot of code, links, and browser tabs in your near future!
+There are a lot of code, links, and browser tabs in your near future!

 It'll take a little while to learn how to keep this all organized in your head and on your computer.
 If you're having trouble finding something, take a look through the links in your class repository.
-If you still cant find it, ask your classmates on Discord and someone will help you out!
+If you still can't find it, ask your classmates on Discord and someone will help you out!

-This module's main objective is to get you comfortable with the workflows of programming and of Hack Your Future BE.
+This module's main objective is to get you comfortable with the workflows of programming and Hack Your Future BE.
 The finished projects won't be complex or impressive to an outsider, but to complete them you will need to have a basic overview of the entire development process.
 Including: ideation, local development, pushing and pulling to github, and hosting static web pages.